sesartrumpet/cs386-pennypilot/Reports/Report5.md

 Describe what each individual has contributed to the project in the last week.
 Provide some supporting documentation (e.g., an issue number, commit id, corresponding meeting date, etc.).
 If someone didn't do anything, please be honest and explain why.
 Activity that advances your project toward completion is expected every week and should be reflected in your Git repository!

 Victor:
+- Researched Python framework to use moving forward
+- Decided on tkinter
+- Installed new framework and created dummy login screen to get acquainted with new technology
+- Came up with restructure for repository to keep the new project more organized and in line with new objectives

 Manjot: